breez/breez-sdk-docs/src/notifications/getting_started.md

 }
 ```

-#### LNURL-pay
+#### Handling LNURL pay requests

+Having the ability to process push notifications when the application is in the background or closed also opens up the ability to handle payment requests from a static LNURL address.
+To do this the application also needs to register a webook with an [LNURL-pay service](/guide/lnurlpay.md), then when the LNURL service receives a request on the static LNURL address, it will forward it via the NDS to the application.
+The Notification Plugin handles the two-step flow for fulfilling these requests.

-When an LNURL service receives a request for LNURL-pay info or an invoice, the LNURL service will first call the webhook with the POST data:
+Firstly the LNURL service receives a request for LNURL-pay information to get the min/max amount that can be received.
+The LNURL service calls the registered webhook and when receiving this notification, he Notification Plugin will connect to the Breez SDK and form an info response based on the node info.
+The `lnurlpay_info` notification type has the following format:
 ```json
 {
     "template": "lnurlpay_info",